5 and 6 Months Old – Baby Daily Schedule

 Schedule 7: Working Mom

-- 7:30 am – 9 am: Playtime with mom, feed them.
+- 7:30 am – 9 am: Breakfast, spending quality time with baby and family.

 Schedule 8: Evening Shift

 Working the evening shift can be helpful to a mother who is formula feeding.
 Here is a sample of a recommended schedule:

 - 7:30 am: Wake and freshen up, wake up the baby, feed him and change him.